 - Ayutthaya Ancient Capital Tour with River Cruise

 - Bridge on the River Kwai & Historic Railway Tour

-The Crowd: Backpackers, gap year students, a few families looking a bit bewildered and an ever-growing number of young Thais who aren’t afraid of the farang.
+The crowd: Backpackers, gap year students, a few families looking a bit bewildered and an ever-growing number of young Thais who aren’t afraid of the farang.
 As for what to wear – whatever’s in your suitcase that is passable for clean.
 Read More...

 The crowd: A good mix of expats and tourists of all ages means Soi 11 isn’t really reserved for any group in particular.
 Some locals do party here, and for some reason, tend to be of the female sex… great news for western guys wanting to practice their Thai pick-up lines.
-Most of the bars here couldn’t care less what you’re wearing, but it’s best to play it safe and go smart-casual (ie. No shorts or flip flops) so you won’t have problems getting into places like Levels or Above Eleven.
+Most of the bars here couldn’t care less what you’re wearing, but it’s best to play it safe and go smart-casual (such as no shorts or flip-flops) so you won’t have problems getting into places like Levels or Above Eleven.
 Read More...

-The Crowd: It might be a bit of a cliché, but Silom Road and its adjacent sois really has something for everyone.
-Inevitably, the go-gos and beer bars of Patpong and Soi 6 pull in the western gents, whilst the lively scene on Soi 2 and 4 has mostly a male gay crowd mixed with a few couples and groups of girls.
+The crowd: It might be a bit of a cliché, but Silom Road and its adjacent sois really have something for everyone.
+Inevitably, the go-go and beer bars of Patpong and Soi 6 pull in the western gents, while the lively scene on Soi 2 and 4 has mostly a male gay crowd mixed with a few couples and groups of girls.
 Read More...